alexyin0429/MoreAboutMe/README.md

 - 👋 Hi, I’m Weilin Yin and I also go by Alex.
-I am a third-year student studying Statistical Science and Economics(Data Analytics Focus) at University of Toronto
+I am a fourth-year student studying Applied Statistics and Economics(Data Analytics Focus) at University of Toronto
-- 👀 I’m interested in Data Science, Machine Learning, Credit Risk Analysis, Financial Economics, Econometrics, Soccer, FPS Video Games
+- 👀 I’m interested in Data Science, Machine Learning, Credit Risk Analysis, Soccer, FPS Video Games
 - 🌱 I’m currently working at Travelers Canada as a Business Intelligence & Analytics Intern.
 - 📫 How to reach me: alex.yin@mail.utoronto.ca